 On the other hand, oil and condiments usually have expiration dates indicated on their packaging.
 Therefore, you should be mindful of them.
 Some preppers usually buy these items in large quantities that they can use for daily consumption and still have enough left in an emergency.

 If you want to preserve some food by yourself, homemade pickled fruits and vegetables can last up to six months when refrigerated, depending on the quality of materials and techniques you use.

 Medicine, Vitamins, Supplements

 Some family members may have health conditions that require them to take medication regularly.
-In such cases, it’s best to store up to six months’ worth of medical supplies, as long as the medicine’s shelf life allows it.
+In such cases, it’s best to store up to six months’ worth of medical supplies as long as the medicine’s shelf life allows.
 Replenish your supply every two months.

 In the case of natural disasters, power outages can be a pretty big problem.
 That’s why you’ll need a good supply of batteries.
 However, various types of batteries have different life spans.
 Do your research and check which brands or types of batteries offer good quality and long shelf life.